-Document title Link Available online here: Framework Management Monitoring Tool Framework Man agment PRESIDENT OF CONTROL TO SERVICE SERVICE CONTROL OF CONT Monitoring Tool
+Document title Link

+Framework Management Monitoring Tool Available online here: Framework Managment

+Monitoring Tool

 SCHEDULE 9: CONTRACT MANAGEMENT

 - 1.1 The purpose of this Schedule is to set out the Clients requirements for contract management (Call-Offs under this Framework Agreement). - 1.2 The identification of property flood resilience projects and getting into contract for each Call-off Contract under this Framework Agreement is covered in Schedule 2.